 Bake for 45 minutes, or until a toothpick inserted in the center of the loaf comes out clean.

 Cool for 10 minutes.
-Remove from pan and allow to cool completely on a wire rack.
+Remove from pan and cool completely on a wire rack.

 Want to change things up?
-Substitute the walnuts with 1/2 cup chopped pecans.
+Substitute the walnuts with 1/2 cup of chopped pecans.